TadaHrd/arsenal-of-encosure-schemes-AES/christmas encosure scheme/readme.md

 1. Each byte is split into bits.
 2. Bytes are chunks, which are separated by 🎄 emojis.
-    - NOTE: it can be on the start, but it CAN'T be on the end of the encoded string.
+    - NOTE: it CAN'T be on the end or start of the encoded string.
-3. Each bit is either a potato 🥔 (if 0) or a present 🎁 (if 1)
+3. Each bit is either a potato 🎁 (if 0) or a present 🥔 (if 1)
 4. If the leading (most significant) bits are zero, you can omit them.
 5. If the leading bits match the ones in the table below, you omit them and add the emoji(s) somewhere (including start and end) in the chunk (randomly).